PLUCKEMIN ENCAMPMENT AND AMERICA’S FIRST MILITARY ACADEMY

 Mark Gladstone – Reference Librarian Clarence Dillon Library

-John Lewis Seidel – Graduate of Drew University – Wrote UPenn Piece, lives in Somerville, NJHenry (Max) Schrabisch – Former State Archeologist – 1917 performed extensive research on dig site.
+John Lewis Seidel – Graduate of Drew University – Wrote UPenn Piece, lives in Somerville, NJ Henry (Max) Schrabisch – Former State Archaeologist – 1917 performed extensive research on dig site.

 Hills Development Corporation – Developed the Hills

 Library of Congress (Search Pluckemin, Pluckamin)

 - The Pluckemin Dig